Notable People

 Gelato's public persona tends to block that.

 The official site, the long festival record, and the quotes attached to his name all push in the same direction.
 He plays the music straight, with wit but without apology.
 Jools Holland's line that Gelato plays what he means and means what he plays gets at why his work has survived longer than trendier retro acts.
-He does not signal distance from the material in order to make it respectable to modern audiences.
+He does not signal distance from the material to make it respectable to modern audiences.

 He trusts the material to deliver its own pleasure.